 \subsection{Continuous Equations of Motion}

-We briefly outline the IB equations of fluid-structure interaction.
-In our formulation, $\Omega = \fluiddom \cup \soliddom$ is the computational domain, in which $\fluiddom$ and $\soliddom$ are the disjoint regions occupied by the fluid and the structure at time $t$, respectively.
-We describe the reference configuration of the structure using Lagrangian reference coordinates $\Xb \in \soliddomO$, in which $\soliddomO$ is the solid domain at time $t = 0$.
+Let $\Omega = \fluiddom \cup \soliddom$ be the computational domain, in which $\fluiddom$ and $\soliddom$ are respectively the regions occupied by the fluid and the structure at time $t$.
 We describe the computational domain using Eulerian coordinates $\xb \in \Omega$.
-We use the mapping $\cb (\Xb,t): \soliddomO \mapsto \soliddom$ to connect the reference configuration of the structure to its configuration.
-The simplest version of the IB formulation defines the Cauchy stress on the full domain to be
+We describe the reference configuration of the structure using Lagrangian reference coordinates $\Xb \in \soliddomO$, in which $\soliddomO$ is the physical region occupied by the solid at time $t = 0$.
+The mapping $\cb (\Xb,t): \soliddomO \mapsto \soliddom$ connects the reference configuration of the structure to its current configuration.
+The IB formulation for an immersed elastic structure employed in this work defines the Cauchy stress on the computational domain to be